enzuru/.emacs.d/README.md

 When I was starting off with GNU Emacs, other people's customizations were deeply helpful for me as a starting point; some of those customizations still find a home in my Emacs instance today.
 In the spirit of free software, I hope that I can pass on the good will.

+## Instructions

 This repository includes submodules, so you will want to pull the code like this:

 ```
 git clone --recurse-submodules -j8 https://github.com/enzuru/.emacs.d.git
 ```

-If you ever need to remove compiled Lisp files, the root directory contains a handy script:
+If you ever need to remove compiled Lisp files, the bin directory contains a handy script:

 ```
-./remove-elc-files
+./bin/remove-elc-files
 ```

 Everything is very organized in the `enzuru` folder by feature, mode, preference, setup, operating system, and theme.
 While this repo should work immediately for you on a `git pull`, it's obviously a very personalized setup and many things won't appeal to you.
 If I were you, I would first take a look at my `init.el` and then pick a topical elisp file from there.